-I remember a couple years ago when my friend, "A" suddenly faced cancer.
-I couldn't imagine.
+It was over years ago when my friend, "A" suddenly faced cancer.
+I couldn't imagine what that would be like.
 Then suddenly I was the anxious one, facing the unknowns of breast cancer.
-A's pep-talks and honesty-chats were a welcome relief.
+A's pep-talks and honesty-chats, were a welcome relief.
 Now A is facing cancer, again.
 I think of her daily and wish she hadn't moved so far away.

 When I got word that all was clear for L, I felt almost as relieved as if it had been my own news.
-She was giddy and so was I. But there was a moment when L realized, even before me, that this was an odd celebration to share.
-I can't remember L's words, but they surprised me.
-She paused from her exuberance to realize that I hadn't experienced the same joy, when my positive results came in.
+She was giddy and so was I. But there was a moment when L grew serious and admitted that this was an odd celebration to share.
+She paused from her exuberance to realize that I hadn't been able to experience her same joy, when my positive results came in.
 I was touched that she could look beyond her own relief and acknowledge our different reactions.
 "That's true."
 I thought to myself, amazed at how I hadn't even thought of that on my own.